atemate/case-change-machine-api/README.md

 $ docker-compose --version
 Docker Compose version 2.16.0
 ```

+**WARNING**: The setup is for demo purposes, many security features are disabled, do NOT run in production systems.

 - Run ELK (strictly speaking EFK, with Filebeat instead of Logstash) services and our change machine microservice (see [docker-compose-elk.yaml](docker-compose-elk.yaml))
 ```